 Ingredients to look for: Glycolic acid, hyaluronic acid, vitamin c, retinol, niacinamide, SPF (UVA & UVB), licorice.

-“Antioxidants protect the skin from free radicals, but also improve the signs of aging, like lines, wrinkles and pigmentation.
+In the morning: “Antioxidants protect the skin from free radicals, but also improve the signs of aging, like lines, wrinkles, and pigmentation.
 In fact, vitamin c is also considered to be a great treatment for pigmentation,” says the Lion/ne team.
 “To make sure that the vitamin c is complimented, search for a serum that also contains licorice and/or niacinamide.
 They are great ingredients to fight brown spots."

 In the evening:

-Salicylic acid is known for its acne-fighting abilities it also helps after the spot has gone.
+Salicylic acid is known for its acne-fighting abilities, but it also helps after the spot has gone.
 Rouleau says, "since salicylic acid is an exfoliant, it will break down scarred cells leftover from blemish marks and will help PIH (post-inflammatory hyperpigmentation) go away faster."

-Pro Tip: The Lion/ne team say that hyperpigmentation can be related to hormonal imbalances, the contraceptive pill, medication, stress, and UV damage.
-It can also come post-procedure, such as after lasers, derma-rolling or injections.
+Pro Tip: The Lion/ne team says that hyperpigmentation can be related to hormonal imbalances, the contraceptive pill, medication, stress, and UV damage.
+It can also come post-procedure, such as after lasers and other treatments.
 "This is why it is better to try to find the root of the problem before using any anti-pigmentation treatment," they say.
 "However, you can add some ingredients in your skincare routine that will boost the cellular regeneration and therefore improve skin tone."

 “The most important step in any skincare regime to prevent premature skin aging is SPF,” says the Lion/ne team.
 "It is essential to have a sun barrier protection that will fight against UVA and UVB rays, in order to protect the skin from future possible damage."
 They explain that on top of that, because aging skin requires more potent ingredients in order to see results, it is important to protect it the next day, since usually the skin is more sensitive to UV light.

-Pro tip: Your moisturiser can be combined with SPF if skin is oily.
+Pro tip: Your moisturizer can be combined with SPF if skin is oily.
 If your complexion is dry, it's better to apply a separate moisturizer and top it up with SPF.

-“In aging skin, we often see pores become more open.
+In the evening: “In aging skin, we often see pores become more open.
 This is mainly due to the skin becoming drier and pores 'relaxing,' especially post-menopause as estrogen levels go down)," they explain.
-Twice a week, exfoliate with AHAs (alpha hydroxy acids) or BHAs ( beta hydroxy acids) to gently dissolve dead skin cells from the top layer of the skin and help to minimise the appearance of pores.
+Twice a week, exfoliate with AHAs (alpha hydroxy acids) or BHAs ( beta hydroxy acids) meant to gently dissolve dead skin cells from the top layer of the skin and help to minimize the appearance of pores.

 On nights when you’re not exfoliating, they recommend using a retinol.
-"In younger skin, it takes approximately 28 days for skin cells to regenerate," they say.
-"Unfortunately, the more we age, the slower the cycle becomes (60 days)."
+As they explain, skin cell regeneration slows with age.
 Retinol is the best ingredient to increase cell turnover and cellular cohesion, which is ideal for tissue regeneration.

 “As the female hormones decline, so does the amount of hyaluronic acid in the skin," says the Lion/ne team.
-"Hyaluronic acid forms part of the dermal reserve where collagen is synthesised."
-At age 25, hyaluronic acid deteriorates within our skin and impacts plumpness and volume.
-At the age of 60, we lose almost all of our hyaluronic acid.
+"Hyaluronic acid forms part of the dermal reserve where collagen is synthesized."
 They explain that this is why hyaluronic acid is a key ingredient in all anti-aging routines, as it helps to improve the support for the collagen and elastin fibrils.